Dual-use exposure

 How automation alters tempo, error propagation, and crisis decision-making, even in the absence of hostile intent.

-These research notes are intended to support strategic discussion rather than advocate specific policy positions.
+Research notes and external writing are intended to support strategic discussion rather than advocate specific policy positions.

 A brief outline is sufficient: context, the decision you are facing, key constraints, and your ideal timeline.